-To anyone who knows a thing or two about wireless communications, modern LTE cellular radios are borderline miraculous.
+For anyone who knows a thing or two about wireless communications, modern LTE cellular radios are borderline miraculous.

 Consider the first iPhone - which launched in 2007 with a maximum theoretical cellular speed of around 500kbps using AT&T's 2G EDGE cellular network.

-That is a 600x increase - in just 8 years!
+That's more than a 1000x increase - in just 10 years!

 Of course theory rarely equals reality - and the cellular networks need to be substantially upgraded and built out to even come close to being able to deliver speeds like this to real people outside of a lab.
 And in the real world - you will be sharing this speed with perhaps hundreds of others connected to the same cell tower.